Verifying Learning-Based Robotic Navigation Systems: Background

 For example, suppose we wish to verify that the DNN in Fig.~\ref{fig:toyDnn} always outputs a value strictly smaller than $7$; i.e., that for any input $x=\langle v_1^1,v_1^2\rangle$, it holds that $N(x)=v_4^1 < 7$.
 This is encoded as a verification query by choosing a precondition that does not restrict the input, i.e., $P=(true)$, and by setting $Q=(v_4^1\geq 7)$, which is the \textit{negation} of our desired property.
 For this verification query, a sound verifier will return \sat, alongside a feasible counterexample such as $x=\langle 0, 2\rangle$, which produces $v_4^1=22 \geq\ 7$.
 Hence, the property does not hold for this DNN.

-To date, the DNN verification community has focused primarily on feed-forward DNNs~\cite{ KaBaDiJuKo17, GeMiDrTsChVe18, WaPeWhYaJa18, LyKoKoWoLiDa20, HuKwWaWu17}.
-Some work has been carried out on verifying DRL networks, which pose greater challenges: beyond the general scalability challenges of DNNs verification, in DRL verification we must also take into account that agents typically interact with a reactive environment~\cite{CoMaFa21, BaGiPa21, ElKaKaSc21, AmScKa21}.
-In particular, these agents are invoked multiple times, and the inputs of each invocation are usually affected by the outputs of the previous invocations.
+To date, the DNN verification community has focused primarily on DNNs used for a single, non-reactive, invocation~\cite{ KaBaDiJuKo17, GeMiDrTsChVe18, WaPeWhYaJa18, LyKoKoWoLiDa20, HuKwWaWu17}.
+Some work has been carried out on verifying DRL networks, which pose greater challenges: beyond the general scalability challenges of DNN verification, in DRL verification we must also take into account that agents typically interact with a reactive environment~\cite{CoMaFa21, BaGiPa21, ElKaKaSc21, AmScKa21, JiTiZhWeZh22}.
+In particular, these agents are implemented with neural networks that are invoked multiple times, and the inputs of each invocation are usually affected by the outputs of the previous invocations.
 This fact aggregates the scalability limitations (because multiple invocations must be encoded in each query), and also makes the task of defining $P$ and $Q$ significantly more complex~\cite{AmScKa21}.